mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 along the Sylean Main, to markets in [[Core sector]] .
 The region is fairly densely populated.

 Kadushi cluster, in the rimward half of the subsector, is an interesting example of economic co-operation.
 Kakar (2937), Kadushi (3136), and Shardi (3236) have together formed a government-sponsored shipping company.
 Cluster Cargo Carriers LIC.
 Cluster specialises in bulk freight, and is judged to be giving Tukera Lines serious competition.

 3032 Uumirsa 8000954-F A HI NA IN AS IM G
-Uumirsa Belt is the home to Miradyne-Shumaar Shipyards LIC., one of the best-known producers of asteroid- hulled spacecraft in the Imperial Core.
+Uumirsa Belt is the home to Miradyne-Shumaar Shipyards LIC., one of the best-known producers of asteroid-hulled spacecraft in the Imperial Core.
 Miradyne has produced several series of planetoid monitors for a number of important Core and Dagudashaag systems, including Argi, Ekhugush, and Sanches.

 ###### Dag Development Notes Continued...